wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/hello-world.md

 `JavaScript` --&gt; `WebAssembly` --&gt; `Native "OS" function`

-In this case, we will invoke the WASM module [`as-echo`](https://github.com/torch2424/as-echo) that receives a text string and does nothing more than echo it back by writing it to standard out.
+In this case, we will invoke the a simple WASI module that does nothing more than writing `hello world` to standard out.

 {% hint style="info" %}

 #### Under the Hood

-The WASM function `as-echo` calls the native "OS" function `fd_write` that writes data to a particular file descriptor \(hence `fd` in the function name\)
+The Wasm module calls the native "OS" function `fd_write` that writes data to a particular file descriptor \(hence `fd` in the function name\)
 {% endhint %}

 However, interaction with file descriptors such as "standard in" and "standard out" is not normally possible for a WebAssembly module, since this type of functionality belongs to the underlying "OS".
 Therefore, we must make use of the following two packages: